 There is no need to keep C-cells in the machine in order to retain the memory contents.

-Please refer to the section above regarding Option B for when and how to test the battery's voltage, or to replace it.
+Please refer to the section above regarding Option B for when and how to test the battery's voltage, and to replace it - which is ideally every 10 years.

 Document history